nullfoxh/NWTooltipFix/README.md

 ## How to install

-Click the green 'Clone or download' button and select 'Download ZIP'.
-Extract the folder and rename it to NWTooltipFix (remove the '-master' part.)
-Copy to your World of Warcraft/Interface/AddOns folder and you're done!
+Go to Releases in https://github.com/nullfoxh/NWTooltipFix/releases and download NWTooltipFix.zip.
+Extract it to your World of Warcraft/Interface/AddOns folder and you're done!

 ### Remember to remove this addon on patch 2.3!